ThomasBury/conda-git-pip-proxy/Readme.md

     proxy = https://localhost:8888
 ```

+Or you can specify the trusted host if you don't want to set up a pip config (but not as convenient)
+`pip install --trusted-host files.pythonhosted.org --trusted-host pypi.org --trusted-host pypi.python.org <pkg_name>`

+## Managing pip.ini without Fiddler installed

 If you need authentification (** this should not be necessary if you use fiddler or if IT set up your windows image correctly **), then
 ```
     [global]